GRCHive/grchive/README.dev.md

 Note that the environment variable is necessary to ensure that the Docker containers that get spawned have access to the PostgreSQL database as well as the other services we are running.

+If you wish to run the Docker container (this doesn't work at the moment, just use this command to load the Docker container):

+- `bazel run //devops/docker/script_runner:latest`

+## Deploy Kotlin Library

+- `bazel run //src/core/kotlin:deploy`

 ## Run Tests

 - `cd $SRC`